Mecit-tuksoy/Elastic-Deployment-Solution/README.md

 Success             : 200
 ```

-* Create Application Load Balancer with name of `petclinic-rancher-alb` using `petclinic-rke-alb-sg` security group with following settings and add `petclinic-rancher-http-80-tg` target group to it.
+* Create Application Load Balancer with name of ` ` using `petclinic-rke-alb-sg` security group with following settings and add `petclinic-rancher-http-80-tg` target group to it.

 ```yml
 Scheme              : internet-facing